rubinusp/byu-cs460-f2021/lab-tcp-reliable-transport/README.md

 It is possible that more than four duplicate ACKs are received.
 These additional duplicates should be ignored.
-Fast retransmit should only be done once and not repeated until a new, larger acknowldgment is received.
+Fast retransmit should only be done once and not repeated until a new, larger acknowledgment is received.

 ## Testing